richkuz/schema-tools/docs/ai-log/ai-log.md

 # Schema-Tools - AI Log

+(This document is authored by a human, not by AI)

 I built schema-tools to solve a need, but also to experiment with using Cursor CLI to build a real side project.

 ## Quick stats